Chapter 3.3. Occupational Safety and Health Appeals Board

 (a) Continuances are disfavored.

-(b) A motion for a continuance shall be made in writing and shall be made promptly once the reason necessitating a continuance is ascertained.
-The motion shall be directed to the Appeals Board.
-Service shall be in a manner as prescribed in Section 355(c) and proof of such service meeting the requirements of Section 355(e) shall be filed with the Appeals Board.
-It shall contain:
+(b) A motion for a continuance shall be in writing and made promptly once the reason necessitating the continuance is ascertained.
+The motion shall be filed with the Appeals Board as required in Section 355.4.
+Service shall be in a manner as prescribed in Section 355.3 and proof of such service meeting the requirements of Section 355.3 shall be filed with the Appeals Board.
+In the case of an emergency where the time for the hearing does not permit service as set forth above, service may be made upon a party by fax, email, or personal service.
+Motions to the Board, however, may not be made by email.
+The motion shall contain:

 (1) The date(s) presently assigned for hearing and the date(s) to which continuance is sought;

-(2) Facts in support of the motion; and
+(2) A declaration signed under penalty of perjury containing facts in support of the motion; and

 (1) Failure to obtain representation, unless a substitution is required through no fault of the party.